ValueMap

 It is important to lay out what we are NOT trying to achieve here.

-- There are not stock recommendations.
-If I cite a stock in a blog post, it doesn’t mean anyone should by it.
+2. These are not stock recommendations.
+If I cite a stock in a blog post, it doesn’t mean anyone should buy it.
 I’ll be doing that for illustration purposes only.
 I’ll show you my decisions and my rationale, I’ll also try to show you my mistakes, so that you can find your own rationale and risk tolerance.

 Some people have asked me to manage their money, and that is not something that has ever appealed to me.
 I’ve done it successfully for a brief period in the past, and I felt a much greater responsibility then when managing my own wealth.
 Specially because the market is often crazy: